ICanBoogie/ActiveRecord/README.md

 following options are available:

 - `mode`: Specifies the join mode.
 Default: `INNER`.
-- `alias`: Alias for the joining model.
+- `as`: Alias for the joining model.
 Default: The alias of the joining model.

 The column character ":" is used to distinguish a model identifier from a raw fragement.